Juana Molina: Career

 As she could not make a living through music, Molina decided to find a job that paid well and did not consume much time.
-She decided on a career in television as the means to this end, and spent some months looking for a show that could use her services.
+She decided on a career in television as the means to this end and spent some months looking for a show that could use her services.
 She recorded a homemade audition tape for the studio and was offered a contract the same day.
-Molina began her television career in 1988 with the ATC show La noticia rebelde ("Rebel News", a word play on La novicia rebelde), where she would record one day a week and get paid for five.
+Molina began her television career in 1988 with the ATC show La noticia rebelde ("Rebel News", a wordplay on La novicia rebelde), where she would record one day a week and get paid for five.
 Her popular sketches parodied porteño women of various social classes.
 In October of the same year, Molina joined the cast of El mundo de Antonio Gasalla ("Antonio Gasalla's World"), led by comedy actor Antonio Gasalla.
 The show, which ran until 1990, further cemented her popularity as a sketch comedy actress and writer.
 The show was also performed live at the Teatro Gran Rex and in Mar del Plata.

-The pinnacle of her success came with her own show, Juana y sus hermanas ("Juana and Her Sisters", a wordplay on Hannah and Her Sisters), which premiered in 1991.
+The pinnacle of her success came with her show, Juana y sus hermanas ("Juana and Her Sisters", a wordplay on Hannah and Her Sisters), which premiered in 1991.
 Molina became Argentina's most popular comedian, having her show syndicated to other Latin American countries.
 Molina was dubbed "the new Niní Marshall" by the press, and won two Martín Fierro Awards.
 A compilation album of songs by Molina featured in the show was released.
 In 1993 Molina became pregnant with her only child, Francisca, and had to suspend her show.
-Reflecting on her rapid rise to stardom and distance from the music career she had always wanted, the actress decided to cancel the show in 1994.
+Reflecting on her rapid rise to stardom and distance from the music career she had always wanted, the actress canceled the show in 1994.
 She recalls: "There was a moment when I imagined myself watching MTV as a decrepit old woman (like MTV would last a lifetime), thinking 'I could have done that.'
-I pictured myself feeling an infinite grudge, hatred, envy."
+I pictured myself feeling an infinite grudge, hatred, and envy."